 Even with his “struggles” as a receiver, Bennett still draws a lot of attention.
 Watch how the defenders react to him cutting inside across the end zone, and you will understand how Packer Wide Receivers are getting so open on the outside.

 Martellus Bennett has been far from mediocre.
 I would argue he’d be a top 10 NFL Tight End if he didn’t catch a pass the rest of the season.
 But he will.
 The numbers in the passing game will come as the Packers Offensive Line gets healthy.
 It takes some film study to understand the impact Bennett is having on the game, but rest assured, he is a major reason the Packers are 3-1.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig